 What is STAR?

 STAR is an acronym for "Score Then Automatic Runoff."
 It's a voting method, meaning that it describes a ballot and an algorithm for counting those ballots.
-In STAR Voting, voters rate each candidate with up to five stars, as they would a restaurant in a Yelp review.
+In STAR Voting, voters support each candidate with up to five stars, as they would a restaurant in a Yelp review.
 The top two candidates are then automatically compared to see which is preferred by more voters.
 STAR Voting will be considered by voters for the first time ever this November for adoption for nonpartisan county offices in Lane County, Oregon.

 Why the Equal Vote Coalition is supporting STAR in 2018 instead RCV

 At the Equal Vote Coalition, we celebrate the successes of voting reform advocates across the country, and are the first to agree that nearly any voting system alternative would be an improvement to our seriously broken “Choose Only One” plurality method.
-The chief petitioners of STAR Voting for Lane County both supported the Ranked Choice Voting initiative in Benton County Oregon in the 2016 election.
+Both chief petitioners of STAR Voting for Lane County supported the Ranked Choice Voting initiative in Benton County Oregon in the 2016 election.

-For the 2018 election cycle, after deep consideration and debate, we elected to push forward with STAR here in Oregon, rather than run another Ranked Choice campaign, because we believe STAR Voting to be a vastly superior reform.
+For the 2018 election cycle, after deep consideration and debate, we elected to push forward with STAR here in Oregon, rather than run another Ranked Choice campaign, because we believe STAR Voting to be a superior reform.
 STAR monotonic, RCV is not.
 STAR is simpler than RCV, more accurate in terms of representing the will of the electorate, more expressive for voters, and can be summed by precinct where RCV cannot.
-Finally, STAR always counts the full expressions of all the voters, where RCV may only count the second choices of some of the voters who put a non-winner in first position.
-This feature of RCV can and does lead to significantly non-representative outcomes in the real world.
+Finally, STAR always counts the full expressions of all the voters, where RCV may only count the secondary choices of some of the voters who put a non-winner in first position.
+This feature of RCV can, and does, lead to significantly non-representative outcomes in the real world.